koraa/cupdev.net/contents/about/index.md

 ### Trans

 I am [transsexual](https://en.wikipedia.org/wiki/Transgender),
-which means I am female, unfortunately born in a male body.
+which means I am female, unfortunately assigned male at birth.
-I wish to be legally and socially accepted as a female;
-unfortunately this process requires some time: I am still required to use my male name for legal purposes.
+I am in the process of changing my name, but I am still required to use the old name for legal purposes.

 So long and thanks and all the fish!
 <div style="color: #eee; font-size: 2px">Hail Eris.
 Hail Discordia</div>